 Glass tiles

-If you’re looking for a modern and sleek look, then glass tilescould be the perfect choice for your kitchen walls.
-Glass tiles are non-porous, resistant to stains and have excellent colour retention qualities.
-Plus, they’re easy to clean and maintain, making them a great, stylish option for enhancing the look of kitchen walls.
+If you’re looking for a modern, sleek finish, glass tiles could be the perfect choice for your kitchen walls.
+Glass tiles come with a whole host of benefits - they are non-porous, stain-resistant and retain colour brilliantly.
+Plus, they’re easy to clean and maintain, so why not pick them for a stylish option which will elevate the look of your kitchen walls.

 Creative tile patterns and colour combinations this Christmas